We Specialize In

-Arthritis, Autoimmune & Allergy offers a several types of infusion options designed to treat a wide range of ailments.
+Arthritis, Autoimmune & Allergy offers several types of infusion options designed to treat a wide range of ailments.
 Below is more information on the different types of infusion treatments offered at our facility.

 Krystexxa is recombinant porcine-like uricase for the treatment of severe, treatment-refractory, chronic gout.
 Krystexxa is a very effective treatment for chronic tophaceous gout and is able to shrink and even eliminate tophi in just around six months (much faster than oral gout medicines).
 Krystexxa is given as an intravenous infusion every two weeks.
 This is the most advanced, effective treatment for cases of tophaceous gout or refractory gout.

 Remicade is a TNF inhibitor that is used to treat a wide variety of conditions including Rheumatoid Arthritis, Psoriatic Arthritis, Psoriasis, Ankylosing Spondylitis, Crohn’s Disease and Ulcerative Colitis.
 It is administered by IV over a two hour period.
 The frequency of administration varies from person to person and depends upon their disease and progression.
 Remicade is a type of protein substance that recognizes, attaches to and blocks the action of a substance in the body called tumor necrosis factor alpha, or TNF-alpha.
 Too much TNF-alpha can cause the immune system to attack healthy tissue in the body, which then causes inflammation.